-THERE HAS BEEN INAUGURATED a regular system of training schools, with curricula of study and practice for the instruction of district and club officers and committees.
+THERE HAS BEEN INAUGURATED a regular system of organization conferences, with curricular of study and practice for the instruction of district and club officers and committees.
 This begins with the instruction of the Governors-elect at the International Council in November, is continued for the Lieutenant Governors by the Governors in their respective districts and is carried forward to the club officers of each division by its Lieutenant Governor.
-The club President then conducts a similar school for his club officers and directors and chairmen of committees.
+The club President then conducts a similar conference for his club officers and directors and chairmen of committees.

-This system is proving invaluable to officers and committees as a preparation for their year's administration.
+This system is invaluable to officers and committees as a preparation for their year's administration.
 An essential factor in this system is that such instruction be given before the term of office begins.

-Divisions, in addition to divisional training schools, are also arranging from time to time divisional conferences for fellowship and inspiration.
+Divisions, in addition to divisional organization conferences, are also arranging from time to time divisional conferences for fellowship and inpiration.